 - Personal recommendations - perhaps another carer, the GP surgery or the local Alzheimer's Society may know of someone suitable.

 - Advertising - advertising locally is often best because the person with dementia and those who care for them can get to know the person beforehand.

 - Home care agencies - these can find people to provide respite care, but will probably be more expensive.
-Counsel and Care and Tourism for All (see 'Useful organisations' at the end of this factsheet) provide lists of home care agencies, but do not make recommendations.
+Independent Age and Tourism for All (see 'Useful organisations' at the end of this factsheet) provide lists of home care agencies, but do not make recommendations.
 The local authority may also have a list of local home care agencies.

 - Care packages - if the person does not need support 24 hours a day, a care package involving family, friends or neighbours, social services, voluntary agencies and even some private care might be the answer.

 - The local authority - some local authorities arrange home care, although they vary in this respect (see 'Community care assessments' below).

 Checklist: setting up respite home care

 - Always interview the applicant personally, and take up references.

 - Ask whether the applicant has any experience or training in dementia care.

 - Introduce the applicant to the person with dementia to ensure that everyone is comfortable with the situation.